 Leadership & Organizational Highlights:

-• Seven fellows joined our team this year through our fellowship program, which is designed to support the professional development of emerging leaders interested in community and youth engagement.
+• Five fellows joined our team this year through our fellowship program, which is designed to support the professional development of emerging leaders interested in community and youth engagement.

 Thank you for helping make the gardens come to life!